uibcdf/action-build-and-upload-conda-packages/README.md

 </center>
 <br>

-There, mark the option 'Allow write access to the API site', choose a name and an expiration date for your new token, and click 'Create'.
+In this form mark the option 'Allow write access to the API site', choose a name and an expiration date for your new token, and click 'Create'.
 Below this form, you will find the list of your tokens to view their value or remove them.

 Now, the last step.
-The repository where you want to include this GitHub action has to have access, quietly, to the value of this token.
+The repository where you want to include this GitHub Action has to have access, quietly, to the value of this token.
 But you have to protect it, including the token string explictly in the workflow is far from being a good idea.
 To solve this problem, GitHub includes for your GitHub repositories or organizations, the possibility to store ['encrypted secrets'](https://github.blog/2021-04-13-implementing-least-privilege-for-secrets-in-github-actions/).
 [You can find documentation about it in the GitHub docs site](https://docs.github.com/en/actions/reference/encrypted-secrets).
 Let's see here how to store the Anaconda token accesible for any public repository of an organization.
 Look for the section 'Settings -> Secrets' in the organization main web page in GitHub and click on the button 'New organization scret'.
 Briefly, choose a new name -this way for the variable storing the token value in GitHub- and copy the value of your token (a long string of "random" characters).
 As you can see in the secret creation form, you can give access to all public repositories in the organization or just a selected set of them (also to your private ones depending on your plan).

-After all this process, what matters to use this GitHub Action is the name of the secret with the Anaconda token value.
+After all this process, **what matters to use this GitHub Action is the name of the secret with the Anaconda token value**.

 ## How to use it